Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 === ITE (If-Then-Else) Operation

-The fundamental BDD operation from which all others can be derived:
+The ITE (if-then-else) operation is the core BDD operation from which all others can be derived:

 #definition(name: "ITE Operation")[
   $ "ite"(f, g, h) = (f and g) or (not f and h) $